NoLieNoSean/NoNotes/content/Notes/Branched Covering Spaces.md

 #td

+> [!Example]
+> Every non-orientable compact surface of genus $n\geq 1$ has a two-sheeted covering by an orientable one of genus $n-1$.
+See @hiatusAnswerCoveringSpace2013

 > [!Definition] Branched covering
 > Let $E$, $B$ be manifolds, $E'$ a submanifold of $E$, $B'$ a submanifold of $B$, and $p:E\to B$ a continuous map.
 The quintet $(E, E', B, B', p)$ is a **branched covering** if
 > 1. $p|_{E\setminus E'}:E\setminus E'\to B\setminus B'$ is a [[Homotopy, Covering Spaces and the Fundamental Group#^03ba68|covering map]];